shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Lemilay and Wryonin attentively focused on her, Mudrich played with her cuffs, and Ersatzica looked at the ground.

-Mother snapped fer fingers, until all four of her pups were watching her.
+Mother snapped her fingers, until all four of her pups were watching her.
 “The first task is to do a census.
 Each of you individually must count how many residents we have here in our village.
 In addition, you must count how many here are battle ready, or are at least willing to fight to help protect the village.
 Understood?”

 “Yes, Mother.”
 Lemilay nodded.